Go to the Students section

 This paper describes the work undertaken to develop a new tool, the Handwriting Legibility Scale (HLS) to help identify poor handwriting in children.

 Children with a range of different developmental disorders have handwriting difficulties, which can impact on their ability to perform classroom tasks and to display their knowledge in written tests and examinations.
 The HLS is designed to be a quick and easy-to- use assessment for the class teacher.
 In this work we have examined its use in identifying handwriting difficulties in children with Developmental Coordination Disorder (DCD).
 We anticipate it will also be used with children with other disorders such as Dyslexia, ADHD, SLI and ASD both in classroom and research settings.
+The HLS is easier to apply than other very detailed assessments of handwriting quality, which often require training and considerable time to score.
+The HLS provides a more global measure suitable for classroom use and for use across different languages and scripts.
+It complements other established tools of handwriting speed, such as the DASH (Detailed Assessment of Speed of Handwriting).

 The HLS is freely available to download and photocopy.
 The authors plan to develop a manual for guidance on use of the HLS.
 In the meantime, please contact the corresponding author with any comments or queries.